tubbo/gordon/README.md

 Gordon has three methods that can be used at any time in your JS code.

+To display the flash with green, 14pt text...

     flash.notice("message");

-Displays the flash with green, 14pt text.
+To display the flash with red text at 16pt, slightly larger than the default format...

     flash.alert("message");

-To display the flash with red text at 16pt, slightly larger than the default format
+To display the flash with blue text at 16pt...

     flash.info("message");

-Displays the flash with blue text at 16pt.
 This is also slightly larger, in order to denote special text that may require magnification

 #### **NOTE:** You can opt to just display the last set status message by invoking the `flash.` methods without any arguments.